Meadowsys/wachmann/README.md

 ## how I setup everything

-The kind of useful beginners guide to installing everything needed to develop on this project, tested on macOS Monterey, written with Debian-based linux distros in mind as well with a 99.99999% chance of working on these distros, as well as a ~0% chance of working on Windows.
-Oh, also doesn't cover how to configure the database, because h.
+The kind of useful beginners guide to installing everything needed to develop on this project, tested on macOS Monterey aarch64 (Apple Silicon), written with Debian-based linux distros in mind as well with a 99.99999% chance of working on these distros, as well as a ~0% chance of working on Windows.
+Oh, it also doesn't cover how to configure the database, because h.

 ### node